-To comply with the "Regulation Governing Fluoridation of Community Water Supplies" MS0230005 is required to report results pertaining to fluoridation of our water system.
-The number of months in the previous calendar year in which average fluoride sample results were within the optimal range of 0.6-1.2 ppm was 7.
-The Percentage of fluoride samples collected in the previous calendar year that was within the optimal range of 0.6-1.2 ppm was 50%.
+To comply with the "Regulation Governing Fluoridation of Community water Supplies" Diamondhead Water and Sewer District is required to report certain results pertaining to fluoridation of our water system.
+The number of months in the previous calendar year in which average fluoride sample results were within the optimal range 0.6-1.2 parts per million (ppm) was 2.
+The percentage of fluoride samples collected in the previous calendar year within the optimal range of 0.6-1.2 ppm was 29%.
+The number of months that samples were collected and analyzed in the previous year was 12